 The Compensation and Human Capital Committee has oversight responsibilities with respect to compensation matters involving directors and executive officers of the Company.
 It also provides general oversight of the Company’s compensation structure, including compensation plans and benefits programs.
 The following shall be the principal responsibilities of the Committee:

 a.
-Director Compensation and Perquisites.
+Director Compensation and Prerequisites.
 The Committee shall advise the Board of Directors with respect to proposed changes in Board or Committee compensation, as well as any material perquisites.
-In considering Director compensation and material perquisites, the Committee may take into consideration the relative responsibilities of Directors in serving on the Board and its various Committees and in serving in various capacities such as Chair or lead director.
-The Committee may request that management or its outside compensation consultant, independent legal counsel or other outside advisor (“Outside Advisors”) report to the Committee periodically on the status of the Board's compensation and perquisites in relation to comparable companies.
-Directors who are Company employees shall not be compensated for their services as Directors.
+In considering director compensation and material perquisites, the Committee may take into consideration the relative responsibilities of directors in serving on the Board of Directors and its various committees and in serving in various capacities such as Chair or lead director.
+The Committee may request that management or its outside compensation consultant, independent legal counsel or other outside advisor (“Outside Advisors”) report to the Committee periodically on the status of the Board of Directors’ compensation and perquisites in relation to comparable companies.
+Directors who are Company employees shall not be compensated for their services as directors.

 b.
 Goals and Objectives.
 The Committee shall review and to the extent required, approve, the Company’s goals and objectives relevant to compensation of the Chief Executive Officer and all other “officers” (as that term is defined in Rule 16a-1(f) as promulgated under the Securities Exchange Act of 1934, as amended) of the Company (such officers, as designated from time to time by the Board of Directors or the Company are hereinafter referred to as “Executive Officers”), including with respect to short-term compensation and long-term incentives.